shehzadashiq/gitops-2024/README.md

 - [X] [Week 0](journal/week0.md) - This covers basic setup of the environment
 - [X] [Week 1](journal/week1.md) - This covers the basic actions for the project
 - [X] [Week 2](journal/week2.md) - This covers the more advanced actions for the project
+- [X] [Week 3](journal/week3.md) - This covers items I would like to have carried out but ran out of time

 Link to [Grading Rubric](https://docs.google.com/spreadsheets/d/1rzgmrz60tY4HzUiJ_Cc4_W6dPRW9_j8avzOubugnCns/edit?usp=sharing)